Boycotts Divestment Sanctions Committee

 The BDS movement is supported by unions, churches, NGOs and movements representing millions across every continent and there are vibrant BDS campaigns in communities across the world.
 Progressive Jewish groups play an important role in the movement.
 Public figures including Archbishop Desmond Tutu, Naomi Klein, Roger Waters, Angela Davis and Judith Butler back BDS.

-Why target Aroma espresso?
+Why target Aroma Espresso Bar?

 As mentioned above, BDS relies on the proven effectiveness of targeted boycotts.
 Targeted boycotts stand a better chance of maintaining momentum and effectiveness, and resulting in meaningful change.
 Within the context of York University, we believe that Aroma Espresso is a strong target for an initial boycott.